swent-group10/mvp-prd/template/6-non_functional_requirements.md

 #### APIs

-The first version of the application relied on two APIs for its functionality: Spoonacular for food recognition and Open Food Facts for barcode-related product information.
-Using the Spoonacular API required sending an image stripped of all metadata to their server.
-To better control image use and retention time, both APIs are implemented in-house.
-This change enhances security and customization tailored to the application's specific needs.
+The PoC relied on two APIs for its functionality: Spoonacular for food recognition and Open Food Facts for barcode-related product information.
+Using the Spoonacular API required sending an image stripped of all metadata to their server, which could later be used to fine-tune their model.
+To better control image use and retention time, both APIs have been implemented in-house.
+This change enhances security and allows for customization tailored to the application's specific needs.

 #### Data Retention

 Data is retained for as long as the user has an account.
 When a user deletes their account, all data associated with that account is deleted.
 To comply with GDPR, the application retains data for 180 days after the account is deleted.
 During this period, the data is stored in a secure, encrypted state and is only accessible for compliance purposes.
 After this period, the data is permanently deleted from the Firebase servers and the server that stores the personal data.

-Additionally, due to the sensitive nature of the posting information (which may include the location where the posting was made), the posting information is only retained for 30 days after the posting is made.
+Additionally, due to the sensitive nature of posts from the social media feature (which may include the location where the post was made), the information is only retained for 30 days after the post is made.

 ## Data Protection and Information Security Policies